 Let’s Stick Together

 Good old basic sticky tape will do the job when securing gift wrap.
-It may be worth buying a Scotch Pop-up tape dispenser and refills.
+It may be worth buying a Scotch pop-up tape dispenser and refills.
 Although slightly more expensive than normal sticky tape, each piece is pre-cut to the same length to make the job quicker, easier and neater.
-Sellotape produces a tear-able satin tape on a roll you might also consider.
-Aim to use as little tape as possible to hold the paper together, applying it neatly.
+Use as little tape as possible.
+Double-sided sticky tape will help conceal it altogether behind folds and joins.
 A glue stick can also work when used on the edge of lighter weight papers to produce invisible fastening.
-Double-sided tape is another way to conjure up an invisible join and could prove stronger, too.
 Also consider using Washi tape, sometimes simply described as decorative tape.
-This delicate masking tape from Japan has the properties of rice paper – which is gaining popularity for card making, gift-wrapping and numerous home crafts and is available in a wide range of colours and patterns.
-You can write on the tape and it’s easy to remove and reapply without destroying the surface to which it has been attached.
-If you’re interested in this as a product visit lovelytape.co.uk.
+This delicate masking tape from Japan is available in a wide range of colours and patterns.

 Tags, Stickers and Stamps